agabrown/PyGaia/README.rst

 applications*, such as predicting in detail astrometric paths of stars on the sky, or transforming between observation epochs.

-THE CURRENT VERSION OF THE CODE (0.83, JULY 2015) CALCULATES THE POST-LAUNCH PERFORMANCE PREDICTIONS FOR GAIA FOR THE ASTROMETRY AND RADIAL VELOCITIES. **FOR THE PHOTOMETRY THE PRE-LAUNCH PREDICTIONS ARE STILL USED.**

 Documentation
 -------------